Handwoven Buckwheat Cushion

 - Pillows measure 21" x 14"

-- The handwoven cover is made from soft cotton threads.
-It is removable and machine washable.
+- The handwoven cotton cover is removable and machine washable.

 - Each pillow comes with a buckwheat hull insert filled with 4.5 lbs buckwheat hulls.

 Please note: We try to provide color accurate previews, but all screens are different.